 (b) Board Discretion Regarding Procedure

 As noted in s.1, the Statutory Powers Procedures Act (SPPA) [SPPA s.16.1, 23, 25.1] authorizes the tribunals that it governs (which includes the L&T Board) to make "rules" regarding both specific and general procedural issues.
-The L&T Board has made a general rule regarding its discretionary role in application procedures [Rule 2].
+The LTB has a general rule regarding its discretionary role in application procedures [SJTO A4.2]:

 .
 Initiation of Application and Required Documentation

-Applications before the L&T Board are commenced by attending the local Board office with completed copies (sufficient for all parties to be served) of the Notice of Application, any required supporting documentation and the applicable fee.
+Applications before the L&T Board are commenced by attending the local Board office with at least one completed copy of the applicable Application form, any required supporting documentation and the applicable fee.
 If they are in order the Board will "issue" the application, open a file, and provide the applicant with additional information regarding their service duties.
-A Notice of Hearing will also be provided to the applicant, either at that time or later, depending on the nature of the application (different types of applications are treated with different priorities).
+A Notice of Hearing will also be issued, either at that time or later, depending on the nature of the application (different types of applications are treated with different priorities).

-Applications must use forms approved (and issued) by the Board [Act s.185(1)].
+Applications must use forms approved (and issued) by the Board [Act s.185(1)], all of which are available on the Board's website.
 All applications must be signed by the applicant personally, or by their authorized representative [see s.5 "Legal Representation", below].
-Where one or more tenants are joining together in one Application all of them, or their collective representative, must sign the application [Act s.186(1)].
+Where one or more tenants are joining together in one Application all of them, or their collective representative, must sign the application [Act s.186(1,2)].

 Application and related Board fees are set out in the Landlord and Tenant Board Fees Schedule.

 .
-Service of Application and Notice of Hearing
+Service of the Notice of Application and Related Materials

 Certificate of Service